Looking for the best fly spray for horses? We carried out thorough research to provide you with the five best brands available.

 If your horse is suffering from health issues, open wounds, or simply has sensitive skin, you may need to be more cautious when choosing a fly spray.

-If you have any concerns, or notice an adverse reaction, you should always consult a veterinarian.
-Testing a new spray on small patch of skin first is a good way to gauge how it may affect your horse.
+If you have any concerns or notice an adverse reaction, you should always consult a veterinarian.
+Testing a new spray on a small patch of skin first is a good way to gauge how it may affect your horse.